 Post-Traumatic Stress Disorder (PTSD): Biopsychosocial Translational Research and Everyday Practice

-All manuscripts must be received by July 1, 2017 for consideration for this thematic series.
+All manuscripts must be received by December 31, 2019 for consideration for this thematic series.
 Please refer to our Submission Guidelines for information on preparing your manuscript and submit your manuscript via our online submission system.
 Please highlight that your submission is to be considered for this thematic series in your cover letter.

 For rapid feedback on the potential suitability of an article for this thematic series, please submit a pre-submission enquiry to email@example.com or firstname.lastname@example.org.
 The publication costs for Military Medical Research are currently covered by the journal.

 Alexander V. Libin, PhD Associate Editor Georgetown University Medical Center, MedStar Health Research Institute, and National Rehabilitation Network Washington DC, USA E-mail: email@example.com